SameOldSamOld/flowjotter/README.md

 <!-- badges: end -->

-The objective of flowjotter is to be a time-saving tool for researchers working with High Dimensional Flow Cytometry datasets.
+The objective of flowjotter is to be a time-saving tool for researchers working with High Dimensional Flow Cytometry data.

+Flowjotter is useful for quick, automated plotting of Cytometry data copied from the FlowJo data export table into excel files.

+Flowjotter also features extremely fast conversion to .pzfx Prism file format for users who would prefer to make their graphs or stats in Prism.

 ## Installation